shaficse/music_generation_rnn/README.md

 ```
 ````
 # Training
-For tuning the model parameters consider 'configure.py' page and go through the Trainging.ipynb Notebook.
+For tuning the model parameters consider 'configure.py' page and go through the Training.ipynb Notebook.

 # Inference
 For testing the model in inference mode  go through the inferencing.ipynb Notebook.